Check out my rankings within each division by clicking on the links below. If there is a lineal champion in the weight

 Germany's Braehmer made the seventh defense of his secondary title in October and it did not go as well as Nathan Cleverly stopped him in the seventh-round when Braehmer retired due to a right elbow injury.
 Braehmer had the contractual right to a rematch, but he passed and instead is moving down to super middleweight to be part of the eight-man World Boxing Super Series tournament that begins in September.
 He will face American Rob Brant (22-0) in the quarterfinals in Germany.

 5. Oleksandr Gvozdyk (14-0)

 Gvozdyk, a 2012 Olympic bronze medalist for Ukraine who had around 250 amateur fights, has moved quickly since turning pro in 2014.
-On Nov.
-19, on the Sergey Kovalev-Andre Ward undercard, Gvozdyk scored his most significant win.
-Using a diverse attack, he forced longtime contender and former world title challenger Isaac Chilemba to quit on his stool after the eighth round of a one-sided fight.
-On April 8, Gvozdyk destroyed rugged Cuban contender Yunieski Gonzalez in the third round.
+In November, he made longtime contender and former world title challenger Isaac Chilemba to quit on his stool after the eighth round of a one-sided fight and in April he destroyed rugged Cuban contender Yunieski Gonzalez in the third round.
 He'll be back to fight on ESPN against Craig Baker (17-1) in the co-feature of the Terence Crawford-Julius Indongo junior welterweight unification fight.

 After losing a lopsided decision loss to Andre Ward in March 2016, Cuban defector Barrera bounced back to win three fights in a row, including on July 15 when he faced Joe Smith Jr. on HBO.
 After getting off the mat from a first-round knockdown, Barrera went on to dominate the rest of the fight in a unanimous 10-round decision victory.